 - Associate Vice President, Cancer

 - Lawrence W. Davis Chair of Radiation Oncology

 - Research Program

 - Discovery and Developmental Therapeutics

-Walter J. Curran, Jr., MD, FACR, is the Executive Director of the Winship Cancer Institute of Emory University, the first and only National Cancer Institute-designated cancer center in the state of Georgia.
+Walter J. Curran, Jr., MD, FACR, is the Executive Director of the Winship Cancer Institute of Emory University, the first and only National Cancer Institute-designated comprehensive cancer center in the state of Georgia.
 He also serves as the Lawrence W. Davis Professor and Chairman in Emory's Department of Radiation Oncology.
 Dr. Curran has been a principal investigator on many National Cancer Institute (NCI) grants and is considered an international expert in the management of patients with locally advanced lung cancer and malignant brain tumors.
 He currently serves as a group chairman and a principal investigator of NRG Oncology, the largest of the five National Cancer Institute-funded clinical trials network group.